ArashidSalesforce/SalesforceWorkoutLoggerAppCode/README.md

 3. **Set Up Experience Cloud:**
    - Create a new Experience Site and configure it to use the deployed Aura components.
    - Customize the site for your branding needs and activate it for your users.
-4. **Configure Process Builder:**
+4. **Configure Flows:**
-   - Set up Process Builder to automate workout logging processes and notifications.
+   - Set up Flows to automate workout logging processes and notifications.

 ## Screenshots